| |

 spent the evening tilted back to look at the stage, and it was a

-joy to share it with
+joy to share it

 so many good friends.
 We laughed a lot.
 Sometimes even in